One XML interface for all of your travel content

 Read more about the architecture of Travel XML API tool XX1.

 The modular structure allows the usage of XX1 in many different contexts.
-XX1 powers corporate booking tools and technology providers such as nuTravel or Amadeus E-Travel, as well as leading travel management companies (TMC's) to shop, book, retrieve, change and ticket itineraries regardless of the inventory management system (GDS/CRS) behind.
+XX1 powers corporate booking tools and technology providers to enable GDS aggregation in addition to GDS integration, as well as leading travel management companies (TMC's) to shop, book, retrieve, change and ticket itineraries regardless of the inventory management system (GDS/CRS) behind.

 In addition, our travel XML API tool also supports automated file finishing and quality control applications.
 This could be an automated check if there is a better trip option available than the one booked.
 As prices can drop unexpectedly, most organizations and TMC's carry out such auto-checks within the 24 hour "void" window or even later in case prices dropped to a level that a re-booking is cheaper, even if the change fee is to be applied.